Akela-Plugins/Akela/README.md

 </p>

 This is a collection of small libraries to extend the [Keyboardio Model 01 firmware][kbdiofw].
-A heavy work in progress, that has only recently been tried on real hardware.
-Most of the things do not work at all yet, work is under way to fix them.
+A heavy work in progress, with a lot of moving or untested parts.
+While it has been tried on real hardware, a lot of things are either buggy, or do not work at all yet.
+But work is under way to bring everything into a usable state.

-While lot may change, the approach seems solid, and the library will stick this time.
-Don't rely on it just yet, though.

  [kbdiofw]: https://github.com/Keyboardio/KeyboardioFirmware